prataprc/prataprc.github.io.v1/_contents/pagd-repository-integration.rst

 - createdon
 - last_modified

+There is an important ceveate in this.
+If you are relying on repository meta data for ``last_modified`` attribute, then you will have to do it like this,

+- create / update your blog articles.
+- once done, add them to your repository and make sure to commit the same.
+- then run ``pagd gen``.

+Even if you have executed ``pagd gen`` command before, you must make sure that you regenerate your modified pages after they are committed into the repository.
+Otherwise, last_modified date will not be accurate.

+You can then add the generated html pages, commit them and push them to github, or else-where.

 To keep a tab on pagd_ - follow the
 `project at github <https://github.com/prataprc/pagd>`_ and post your queries to their mailing-list_.